-How many faculty and staff are employed by Washington higher education? n fall 2003, more than 57,000 people were employed (either full-time or part-time) by Washington's public institutions and the independent four-year colleges and universities.
+How many faculty and staff are employed by Washington higher education?
+In fall 2005, more than 57,000 people were employed (either full-time or part-time) by Washington's public institutions and the independent four-year colleges and universities.
 These employees are categorized as either faculty or staff.

-At four-year institutions, staff includes executive, administrative, managerial, technical, clerical, secretarial, skilled crafts, and service and maintenance personnel.
+At four-year institutions, staff include executive, administrative, managerial, technical, clerical, secretarial, skilled crafts, and service and maintenance personnel.
 Faculty refers to those whose main assignments are instruction, research, or public service; faculty may hold various academic rank titles.

-At public two-year institutions, staff includes classified support and exempt professional, technical, or administrative personnel.
-Two-year faculty includes classroom instructors, counselors, and librarians.
+At public two-year institutions, data reflect statesupported employees.
+Staff include classified support, professional/technical, and administrative personnel.
+Two-year faculty include classroom instructors, counselors, and librarians.

-In fall 2003, 60 percent of employees at public two-year, 26 percent at public four-year, and 48 percent at independent four-year institutions were faculty.
+In fall 2005, 60 percent of employees at public two-year, 28 percent at public four-year, and 54 percent at independent four-year institutions were faculty.